Founded with a vision to serve humanity and inspired by the teachings of Shirdi Sai Baba

 For 15 years, he resided at Thapovanam in Vidyanagar, Nellore District, penning many works and guiding devotees.
 Married to Divyajanani Alivelu Mangatayaru (Ammagaru) on March 6, 1975, he balanced family life with spiritual duties, fathering two children: Vedavathi and Dwarakanath Jnaneswar.

+Sadguru Bharadwaja's teachings emphasize the necessity of a Sadguru for spiritual evolution, insisting that true guidance comes from one who embodies divine wisdom.
+He bridged science and spirituality, proving God's existence logically in works like Edi Nijam (What is Reality?) and Vignana Veechikalu (Waves of Scientific Knowledge).
 He taught that spiritualism is not mere individual devotion but a philosophy for life: "Spiritualism should not be restricted to being an individualistic devotion, rather it has to be instituted as a distinct philosophy."
 Drawing from Sai Baba, he advocated bhakti (devotion), forgiveness, and universal love, uniting Hindus and Muslims.
 Miracles, he explained, are tools for ethical and spiritual growth, not mere spectacles.

 Sadguru Bharadwaja authored over 20 books in Telugu and English, many considered Parayana Grandhas for daily devotion.
 Key works include:

 Sadguru Bharadwaja founded the Shirdi Sai Cultural Mission in Vidyanagar and Sai Baba Mission in Ongole, inspiring numerous temples.
 His Sannidanam at Ongole's Sai Baba temple draws pilgrims, and institutions like Sri Master Universal Sai Trust promote his thoughts.
 Psychologists credit him for Sai Baba's widespread following in Andhra Pradesh.
+His family continue his legacy, with ashrams in Ganagapur and Shirdi under development.
+Though he left his physical form at 50, his presence endures.